tensorflow/docs/site/en/api_docs/api_docs/python/tf/metrics/auc.md

 For best results, `predictions` should be distributed approximately uniformly in the range [0, 1] and not peaked around 0 or 1.
 The quality of the AUC approximation may be poor if this is not the case.
+Setting `summation_method` to 'minoring' or 'majoring' can help quantify the error in the approximation by providing lower or upper bound estimate of the AUC.

 For estimation of the metric over a stream of data, the function creates an `update_op` operation that updates these variables and returns the `auc`.